ElRojo/crafty-control-ec2-builder/README.md

 This will create your AWS resources.
 At this point you will begin to incur cost.
 If anything seems off, you can adjust your variables, template, or main.tf and apply the changes via `terraform apply` again.
 This will make the necessary modifications.

+## Lambda Auto Start/Stop

+Lambda auto start and stop functionality is enabled by default.
+This is set up using cron expression which you can learn more about [here](https://crontab.guru).
+These are set up in Mountain Standard Time and you are able to adjust them as you please.
+This will help keep costs down by shutting the server down when not in-use.

+If you use these lambdas, make sure you have "auto-start" enabled on your minecraft server(s).
+Otherwise you'll have an EC2 instance running for nothing!

+To disable this functionality, set the `enable_lambda` variable to `false`.

+The lambda is written in TypeScript and can be found in the [lambda](lambda) folder.

 ## Deletion and Cleanup

 If you wish to tear down your infrastructure, run: